vlasovskikh/obraz/doc/jekyll.md

     The `new` command is not supported.

-* Textile formatting
+* Textile markup

     Textile markup language is not supported.
+Note, that you can register custom markup filters via [plugins][5].

 * Some template data variables